cycfi/elements/README.md

 ## Introduction

-Elements is a lightweight, fine-grained, HDPI capable, resolution independent, modular GUI library, designed with these requirements in mind:
+Elements is a lightweight, fine-grained, resolution independent, modular GUI library.
+Elements is designed with these requirements in mind:

 1. It should be open source with a liberal, non-viral license.
 2. It should be usable in any application and should play well